Gallium as novel Antimicrobial Agents: Innovations in Combating Drug-Resistant Pathogens Original paper

 What are the greatest implications of this review?

-Gallium represents a promising alternative to traditional antibiotics, especially against MDR pathogens.
+Gallium as a novel antimicrobial agent represents a promising alternative to traditional antibiotics, especially against MDR pathogens.
 The review highlights potential clinical applications in treating implant-related infections, respiratory conditions, and other systemic infections.
-However, limitations like low bioavailability and the need for targeted delivery require further research.
-Nonetheless, its role as a complement to existing antibiotics could significantly delay resistance development and enhance antimicrobial strategies.
+However, limitations such as low bioavailability and the need for targeted delivery necessitate further research.
+Nonetheless, its role as a complement to existing antibiotics could significantly delay the development of resistance and enhance antimicrobial strategies.

 Gallium is studied for its unique antimicrobial and anticancer properties.
 It inhibits metalloproteinases, disrupts bacterial iron metabolism, and may enhance antibiotic efficacy, particularly against resistant strains.
 Gallium compounds show potential as non-traditional therapeutic agents in treating infections and inhibiting cancer cell invasion and metastasis.